ThanawutJ/Thanawut-s_Portfolio/README.md

 num	int	number of babies of sex given first_name in that year Let's get oriented to American baby name tastes by looking at the names that have stood the test of time!

-%%sql
-postgresql:///names

--- Select first names and the total babies with that first_name -- Group by first_name and filter for those names that appear in all 101 years -- Order by the total number of babies with that first_name, descending

-SELECT first_name,sum(num)
-FROM baby_names
-GROUP BY first_name
-HAVING COUNT(*) = 101
-ORDER BY sum(num) desc,first_name